Keep updated with phanganist.com by following our Facebook page.

 A passport with a minimum validity of 6 months and two blank pages on both sides is required.

-4 cm x 6 cm pictures taken within the past six months, an updated bank passbook, a bank letter confirming your money were placed from a foreign source within two months of the date of application*, and a health certificate (you may not need this if you're in Thailand).
+4 cm x 6 cm pictures taken within the past six months, an updated bank passbook, a bank letter confirming your money was placed from a foreign source within two months of the date of application*, and a health certificate (you may not need this if you're in Thailand).

 a certificate from the police/background check *